Oklahoma (OK) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Oklahoma Residential Landlord and Tenant Act, Oklahoma Statutes Title 41.
+Governing statute: Oklahoma Residential Landlord and Tenant Act, Title 41 of the Oklahoma Statutes.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Oklahoma FAQ